Arham-Amir/PhoneHub/README.md

 # PhoneHub
 This a phone related website where you can find the phone you need.
 You can see all the phones launched by any brand here &amp; have a look on their detailed specifications also order it too.
-Furthermore, you can have a discussion with other community members on blogs page and find solutions for your queries or can share new features you like there.<br>
+Furthermore, you can have a discussion with other community members on blogs page and find solutions for your queries or can share new features you like there.
+It is a complete website with full admin functionalities.<br>
 <h4>Landing and Home page of out website</h4>
 <p align="center">
   <img src="/Screenshots/2023-03-04.png" width="650" title="hover text">